-PROGRAM METRICS FOR 2016
+PROGRAM METRICS FOR 2019

-Total Number of Enrolled Enterprise Zone Companies, by County, 2016
+Total Number of Enrolled Enterprise Zone Companies, by County, 2019

+Country Number of companies enrolled

-Hawaii County 67 companies
+Hawaii County 61 companies

+,

-Honolulu County 85 companies
+Honolulu County 79 companies

-Maui County 59 companies

 Kauai County 16 companies

+Maui County 37 companies

-Total State of Hawaii 227 companies
+Total State 193 companies

 DBEDT annually reviews end-of-year reports filed by enrolled companies to determine if they have met EZ Program requirements in job creation and retention, or revenue increases for agricultural companies.
-If a reporting company has met the requirements of the program, DBEDT issues a letter of "Certification," and the company may then file with the State Department of Taxation (DOTAX) for GET exemption and non-refundable income tax benefits on eligible income (Form N-756 - see Appendix D).
+If a reporting company meets the requirements of the program, DBEDT issues a letter of "Certification," and the company may then file with the State Department of Taxation (DOTAX) for GET exemption and non-refundable income tax benefits on eligible income (Form N-756 - see Appendix D).
 If a company does not file an end-of-year report with DBEDT, the company may not claim any GET exemption or non-refundable income tax credits for that tax year with DOTAX.
+However, county and contractor GET exemption benefits are available to all currently enrolled EZ companies regardless of their meeting or not meeting program requirements.

-It should be noted that significant statistical information for 2016 is based on information provided by reporting companies in 2016, regardless if the company is on a calendar or fiscal tax year.
+It should be noted that significant statistical information for 2019 is based on information provided by reporting companies in 2019, regardless if the company is on a calendar or fiscal tax year.
 The number of reporting companies is less than the number of enrolled companies due to a number of companies not submitting their end-of-year reports.
-To improve our program tracking, efforts are already underway to encourage enrolled EZ companies to submit their end-of-year reports regardless of whether or not they have met the EZ Program requirements for tax incentives.
+To improve our program tracking, efforts have been underway to encourage enrolled EZ companies to submit their end-of-year reports regardless of whether or not they have met the EZ Program requirements for tax incentives.

-Total Number of Enrolled Enterprise Zone Companies by Industry Statewide, 2016
+Total Number of Enrolled Enterprise Zone Companies by Industry (see Note 1 below) Statewide, 2019

-^{}Note: in this report we use "industry" as synonymous with "business activity," the term used in HRS 209D.
+Note 1: in this report we use "industry" as synonymous with "business activity," the term used in HRS 209D.